tadatuta/year-view-calendar/README.md

 # year-view-calendar

-React app to render year view of events from ical.
+React app to render year view of events.

 ## How to use